Tarneit: Transport

 The Regional Rail Link opened in the area in 2015.
 It travels from West Werribee through Tarneit to Deer Park and includes the new railway station of Tarneit.
 The new station, built near the north east corner of Derrimut and Leakes Roads, provides a much faster service than the current Werribee railway line, which instead passes through Laverton and Newport.
 It has car parking with 1,000 spaces, ensuring Tarneit becomes a prime regional area for those who commute to the city on a regular basis.
 Regional Rail Link also re-directs Geelong V/Line trains from the Werribee line.
 Regional Rail Link opened on 21 June 2015, with Tarneit railway station coming under the metropolitan ticketing zone 2.

 In 2010, the Wyndham Bus Network was extensively upgraded and now caters for commuters from Tarneit.
 It was upgraded again in 2015 upon the opening of the Regional Rail Link.

 Leakes Road has recently undergone redevelopment and is now sealed from Fitzgerald Road to the Leakes Road overpass (passes above the Regional Rail Link) just beyond Davis Road and provides a link from the industrial areas of Altona North and Laverton North to Tarneit and Hoppers Crossing.
 It is planned to ease traffic congestion on Sayers Road, which services Hoppers Crossing commuters travelling to and from the city.
 During peak hour the road often attracts high amounts of traffic.
 Leakes Road has since been duplicated from Fitzgerald Road to Derrimut Road to help cater to this high amount of traffic growth.

 As part of the Regional Rail Link many roads were upgraded in Tarneit.
 Bridges were built over the railway line at Leakes Road, Davis Road, Tarneit Road and near Tarneit railway station itself at Derrimut Road.
 Doing this will enable a link between the existing estates and new housing developments on the other side of the railway line in the least populated locations such as Leakes Road and Davis Road, and provided a grade separation for the commuters who already used roads such as Tarneit Road and Derrimut Road.

 Sport

 In December 2018 Football Federation Australia announced Western United FC would join the A-League from the 2019–20 season.
-For their first two seasons, the club will play at Kardinia Park in Geelong.
-From the 2023–24 season onwards, the club will play at the new Wyndham City Stadium to be located at Sayers Road, Tarneit.
+For their first two seasons, the club played at Kardinia Park in Geelong.
+From the 2023–24 season onwards, the club will play at the new Ironbark Fields to be located at Sayers Road, Tarneit.
 The stadium will be part of a precinct comprising a training complex and administrative headquarters.